Stan Wawrinka vs. Marcos Giron: Prediction and Match Betting Odds | The Astana Open

 Stan Wawrinka vs. Marcos Giron Trends and Insights

-- In the Chengdu Open (his last tournament), Giron was defeated in the Round of 16 by No. 67-ranked Arthur Rinderknech, 6-7, 4-6.
+- In his last match in the Round of 16 of the Chengdu Open, Giron went down 6-7, 4-6 versus Arthur Rinderknech.

-- Through 42 matches over the past year (across all court types), Wawrinka has played 27.5 games per match (23.9 in best-of-three matches) and won 51.7% of them.
+- Wawrinka has played 42 matches over the past 12 months (across all court surfaces), and 27.5 games per match (23.9 in best-of-three matches).

 - In his 23 matches on hard courts over the past year, Wawrinka has played an average of 27.4 games (24.7 in best-of-three matches).

-- In his 54 matches in the past year across all court types, Giron is averaging 24.8 games per match (23.9 in best-of-three matches) and winning 50.1% of those games.
+- Giron is averaging 24.8 games per match (23.9 in best-of-three matches) in his 54 matches played in the past year across all court surfaces, winning 50.1% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.